JordanMartinez/purescript-cookbook/recipes/DebuggingLog/README.md

 # DebuggingLog

 This recipe shows how to do print-debugging using the `Debug` module's `spy` and `traceM` functions.
+The compiler will emit warnings to remind you to remove these debug functions before you ship production code.

 ## Expected Behavior: